For SQL Server 2014 and lower, see sqlcmd Utility.

 :XML ON.
 Otherwise the output includes both the column name and the JSON text.
 This output is not valid JSON.

-To set the XML mode off, use the following command:
+To set the XML mode to off, use the following command:

-For more info, see XML Output Format in this topic.
+For more info, see XML Output Format in this article.